fabiconcept/useverse/packages/useShortcuts/readme.md

 # @useverse/useShortcuts

-A flexible and type-safe React hook to register and handle keyboard shortcuts using the `keydown` event.

-Supports modifier keys (Ctrl, Alt, Shift, Meta), conditional enabling/disabling, and custom dependency tracking.
+A flexible and type-safe React hook for handling keyboard shortcuts with support for modifier keys, conditional enabling, and custom dependency tracking.

 ---